Nominations open for the 2024 ASCI / Stanley J. Korsmeyer Award

 The nominee:

-• Must be an MD (or the equivalent);
+• must be an MD (or the equivalent);

-• Spends substantial time in research while providing direct patient care.
+• spends substantial time in research while providing direct patient care.

 A nomination must be started by the nominator, who then notifies the nominee to complete her/his part of the nomination.
 The nominee identifies the supporter of the nomination and notifies that person through the submission site to complete her/his support form.
+Note: The nominee may not be a past recipient of the Foundation for the NIH’s Trailblazer Prize for Clinician-Scientists.

 Nominations will be screened to ensure they are complete and fit the nomination criteria.
 The Seldin~Smith Award Selection Committee reviews nominations and provides recommendations to the Seldin~Smith Award Advisory Committee to determine the recipient.